tashikomaaa/palpatine/README.md

 * Shutdown the fleet
 * Focus on a server for per-host actions
 * Open the plugin bay (if plugins are installed)
+* Add or remove entries from the active servers list

 ### Focus mode